YOUR TEETH ARE LOOSE OR LOST? REBUILD YOUR SMILE IN ONE WEEK

 Thus, by nature, this clinical situation implies that the anterior sector is condemned as much as the posterior sectors.

-The most favorable clinical cases for immediate loading are treated in our first two
+The clinical situations most suitable for immediate loading are covered in our first two solutions. solutions:

 In these clinical cases, the patient has a favorable volume of maxillary bone structure.
 We are able to completely reconstruct the patient in a single surgical procedure and the placement of an implant-supported prosthesis a few days later.